 Learn More: Trending Now: The Eames Lounge and Ottoman

 There's no hard and fast rule that your living room must be indoors.
 If you're lucky enough to live in a clime that supports outdoor living, bring cozy indoor furniture out to turn a screened-in porch into an easy-breezy outdoor living room.

 See More Photos: Tour a Beautiful 160-Year-Old Home Filled With Pattern

 Wow With Wood

-Repurposed wood walls are popping up everywhere — from formal big-city living rooms to cozy country dens.
-Kitchen Cousins host John Colaneri put old barn boards to work to give the living room in his new home a rustic, timeworn aesthetic.
-See more of John's trendy-savvy home, that was featured in HGTV Magazine.
+Repurposed wood walls are popping up everywhere — from chic, urban living rooms to cozy country dens.
+Kitchen Cousins host John Colaneri put old barn boards to work to give the living room in his own home a rustic, timeworn aesthetic.
+See more of John's trend-savvy home, as featured in HGTV Magazine, below.

 Open It Up